ginnyintifa/PTMtopographer/PTMtopographer_user_manual.md

 Ginny ginnyli056@gmail.com

-This manual explains the workflow to run PTMtopographer, with an example of serine phosphorylation analysis on a set of target proteins.
+This manual explains the workflow to run PTMtopographer, with an example of ubiquitination analysis on a set of target proteins.
 In this tutorial, we will use the Ubi_K-peptides from the PhosphoSitePlus database to train a random forest classifier, and compute prediction scores (the probability of having a Ubi_K) for candidate windows and decoy windows.
 The tutorial generates site-level annotation as well as protein-level annotation output.